 • Be sure to pin your own content to the boards.
 You do NOT want to repin other consultants’ pins to your boards or you will be sending people right to them and lose a potential sale.
 We love pinning from CinchShare so that we know we’re pinning our own content that we’ve either scheduled to Facebook, Instagram or Twitter, or saved for later use.

-• Pin 3-5x a day to keep your engagement up and space out your pins instead of pinning all at once so you are seen by different people throughout the day.
+• Pin 3-5x a day to keep your engagement up and space out your pins instead of pinning all at once so you are seen by different people throughout the day (around 25-30 pins total is a great amount).
 Pinterest is most active around 11pm EST so save your best pins while you’re pinning before bedtime.
 That’s when moms tend to pin the most!

 • Design your own Pinterest graphics so that you can really stand out.
 We create vertical graphics using the Design with Canva button in CinchShare as those are repinned the most.
 Making a few different graphics for the same blog post or product post is also a great idea so that you can pin them several times!